Special Educational Needs and Disabilities (SEND)

 The Senior Leadership Team (which includes the SENDCo) meet with teachers on a termly basis in “Pupil Progress Meetings.”
 Here children who are not making expected progress are highlighted and interventions or additional support are discussed and provision is mapped.

-In consultation with parents, additional need may be identified through specialist assessments using the outside agencies that support our school e.g. Learning Support Service, Educational Psychology Service, Autism Communication Team and through referral to Speech and Language Therapy.
+In consultation with parents, additional need may be identified through specialist assessments using the outside agencies that support our school e.g. Specialist Inclusion Team, Educational Psychology Service, and through referral to Speech and Language Therapy.
 If the child is in the Foundation Stage, the school, working alongside the parents will decide if a referral to the Child Development Centre would be beneficial.

 Where required, the school will support parents/carers and pupils in an application for a statutory assessment in submitting a request for an Education and Health Care Plan (EHCP).